NirDiamant/Controllable-RAG-Agent/README.md

 &emsp;&emsp;&emsp;&emsp;ii.
 Distill the retrieved information to keep only the relevant content.<br>
 &emsp;&emsp;&emsp;&emsp;iii.
 Verify that the distilled content is grounded in the original context.
 If not, distill the content again.<br>
 &emsp;&emsp;c.
 If answering a question:<br>
 &emsp;&emsp;&emsp;&emsp;i.
-Answer the question based on the current context using a language model.<br>
+Answer the question based on the current context using a language model, using chain of thought.<br>
 &emsp;&emsp;&emsp;&emsp;ii.
 Verify that the generated answer is grounded in the context.
 If not, answer the question again.<br>
 &emsp;&emsp;d.
 After retrieving or answering, re-plan the remaining steps based on the updated context.<br>
 &emsp;&emsp;e.
 Check if the original question can be answered with the current context.
 If so, proceed to the final answer step.
 Otherwise, continue with the next task in the plan.<br>
-7. Generate the final answer to the original question based on the accumulated context.<br>
+7. Generate the final answer to the original question based on the accumulated context, using chain of thought.<br>
 8. Verify that the final answer is grounded in the context.
 If not, generate the final answer again.<br>
 9. Output the final answer to the user.<br>